 Azhwargal

-The twelve Azhwargal who are celebrated saints of Vaishnavism are namly Poigai Azhwar, Bhoothathazhwar, Peyalvar, Thirumalisai Azhwar, Nammalvar, Madhurakavi Azhwar, Kulasekhara Azhwar, Periyalvar, Andal Nachiyar, Thondaradippodi Azhwar, Thiruppaan Azhwar and Thirumangai Azhwar.
+The twelve Azhwargal who are celebrated saints of Vaishnavism are namely Poigai Azhwar, Bhoothathazhwar, Peyalvar, Thirumalisai Azhwar, Nammalvar, Madhurakavi Azhwar, Kulasekhara Azhwar, Periyalvar, Andal Nachiyar, Thondaradippodi Azhwar, Thiruppaan Azhwar and Thirumangai Azhwar.

 Sri Ranganatha Temple - Srirangam

-Sri Tirupaanazhwar Sri Ranganatha of Srirangam is the foremost of the eight self-manifested shrines (Swayam Vyakta Kshetras) of Lord Vishnu.
-It is also considered the first, foremost and the most important of the 108 main Vishnu temples (Divyadesams).
+Sri Ranganatha of Srirangam is the foremost of the eight self-manifested shrines (Swayam Vyakta Kshetras) of Lord Vishnu.
+It is also considered the first, foremost, and most important of the 108 main Vishnu temples (Divyadesams).
 This temple is also known as Thiruvaranga Tirupati, Periyakoil, Bhoologa Vaikundam, Bhogamandabam etc.,.
 In the Vaishnava parlance the term "KOIL" signifies this temple only.

 Sri Tirupaanazhwar